In the last week of 2020, I took up a new hobby; 3D Printing.

 The first filament (print material) most, if not all, folks new to 3D printing start out with is PLA.
 VOC’s) or particles are released in the process.
 No enclosure is needed and as long as the space the printer is in is well ventilated, no worries.
 For other filaments such as ABS an enclosure is a must but I am still many months away from printing anything other than PLA.
 Happy with the plethora of advice I got on Facebook groups and various websites, I continued my research into other aspects of 3D printing.As such it is considered a “bioplastic”.
 The general consensus is that printing PLA is perfectly safe and no harmful gasses (

 The printer arrived, I put it together and started printing a slew of calibration/test prints.
 After a week of that, the printer was finally running to my liking and I started printing larger projects.
 The printer was on almost 24 hours a day.

 How the research fell short

 A few days into printing I started getting headaches.
 Subtle at first but more prominent before the first week was over.
-I felt like I was fighting off a cold and by the end of the second week I even experienced a few small nose bleeds.
+I felt like I was fighting off a cold and by the end of the second week, I even experienced a few small nose bleeds.
 Now I have a headache only once a decade so this was highly unusual for me.
-And random nosebleeds is something I haven’t had since I was 7.
+And random nosebleeds are something I haven’t had since I was 7.
 Something was going on.

 It took me a week to piece it all together.
 The only thing that changed since Christmas was the 3D printer, set up on a desk 3 feet away from me, cranking out prints for hours on end.